adam7/delugia-code/README.md

 ### How is Delugia special?
 Compared with other patched versions of Cascadia you will find
 * Added symbols ``≢`` (0u2262), ``≣`` (0u2263), ``❯`` (0u276F), and ``⚡`` (0u26A1) used with some popular Powerline setups
+* All added symbols centered on visual middle of the font (not a bit higher)

 ### How to use
 You can download the patched font from the [Releases page](https://github.com/adam7/delugia-code/releases) of this repo and install them as you would any other font.
 Once installed the font can be referenced as `Delugia Nerd Font`.
 So if, for example, you want to use it in Windows Terminal you should add this line to your profiles.json